xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Tower_of_Kalduk.md

   _path through hidden door_

-Stairway ends with wooden door.
+Stairway ends with a wooden door.
 As you open it, smell of dust and paper fills the air.
-You see a small room with a chair and an old heavy table.
-There are shelves with various tomes around the room.
+You see a small room with a chair and an old heavy table with freshly picked flowers arranged in graceful glass vase.
 Another door is slightly ajar across the room.
 Bright light is shining through the gap.
+Shelves with various tomes cover the walls, thick woolen rug is placed on the floor.

-As you open the door, you see back of a large white bone throne, surrounded by towering bookshelves forming a maze of narrow pasageways away from the throne.
+As you open the door, you see backside of a large white bone throne, surrounded by towering bookshelves forming a maze of narrow passageways away from the throne.

   _sync point_